 Adam Cole - Brewmaster

 Appalachian Brewing Company's (ABC) no bells and whistles approach has kept the brewery thriving through the ever-changing landscape of beer trends.
 Brewmaster Adam Cole looks for the countertrends.
-He digs out historic brewing recipes, introduces modern hops, and brews a product that's complex yet approachable.
+He digs out historical brewing recipes, introduces modern hops, and brews a product that's complex yet approachable.
 Cole prides himself on mainstream beers everyone can enjoy in a family-centered restaurant environment.
 With eight staple beers and a rotating selection of new brews, you'll always find something to enjoy at one of ABC's seven locations.

 John Trogner - Co-Owner